Jimmy Kimmel's son is adorable in 1st public appearance since open-heart surgery

 Ted Danson on ‘The Good Place’ and marriage to Mary Steenburgen

 Kimmel recounted his son's open-heart surgery in an emotional monologue on his late-night show on May 1.
-A week later, he reported on his show that Billy was doing "very well."
+A week later, he reported on his show that Billy was eating, getting bigger and sleeping well.

 The operation was a success, but Billy is still expected to need two more open-heart surgeries when he's older.